google/WebFundamentals/src/site/the-essentials/user-input/touch-input/index.markdown

 ### Disable user-select on UI that responds to touch state

 Some mobile browsers will select text if the user long presses on the screen.
-This can result in a bad user experience if the user accidentally press down on a button for too long.
+This can result in a bad user experience if the user accidentally presses down on a button for too long.
 You can prevent this from happening using the `user-select` CSS property: